ulysses8791/ulysses8791.github.io/220H_24F_syllabus.md

 ## Key Learning Objectives

-1. **Understand Systems of Linear Equations**: Analyze and solve systems of linear equations using various methods.
+1. **Systems of Linear Equations**: Analyze and solve systems of linear equations using various methods.
 2. **Matrix Algebra**: Perform matrix operations and understand their properties, including inverses and factorizations.
 3. **Determinants**: Calculate determinants and understand their significance in linear algebra.
 4. **Vector Spaces**: Grasp the concepts of vector spaces, subspaces, bases, and dimensions.